code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 # Testing Spring WS Two Way TLS (SSL)

-In order to test the above setup we can trigger the existing `SpringWsApplicationTests` unit test case by executing following Maven command.
+In order to test the above setup, we can trigger the existing `SpringWsApplicationTests` unit test case by executing following Maven command.

 ``` plaintext
 mvn test